Microsoft ODBC driver fails to install on a compute with standard access mode (formerly shared access mode cluster)

 Cause

-In Unity Catalog enabled shared clusters you do not have root privileges and init scripts in shared clusters run as the cluster owner.
+In Unity Catalog enabled compute with standard access mode you do not have root privileges and init scripts run as the compute owner.

 Solution